 How much is Medicaid in North Dakota?
 North Dakota Medicaid cost estimates is a concern for many interested Medicaid applicants when applying for health care coverage.
 How much does Medicaid cost in North Dakota depends on different factors.
 Several types of Medicaid insurance in North Dakota only cover certain health care services.

-To find out more about the health care program including what services are covered by Medicaid in North Dakota, read the following topics:
+To find out more about the medical assistance program including what services are covered by Medicaid in North Dakota, read the following topics:

 How Much Does Medicaid Cost in North Dakota?

-Medicaid cost estimates in North Dakota vary depending on the plan, services sought and eligibility of the individual.
+Medicaid cost estimates in North Dakota vary depending on the plan, services sought and program eligibility.
 Some North Dakota Medicaid coverage provides services free of charge, while others require co-payments.
 What services are covered by Medicaid free of charge?
-Free health services include inpatient and outpatient hospital services, Hospice care, family planning services, emergency services and therapies.
+Free health services include inpatient and outpatient hospital services, hospice care, family planning services, emergency services and therapies.

 How much is Medicaid in ND?
 ND Medicaid co-payments vary for different services.
 Majority of co-payments charges are free or only a few dollars.
 Some health care services require a $100 in co-payment.
 The Medicaid coverage rates changes annually.
 Therefore, it is important to confirm costs with your health provider before requesting any service.

 Download our informative guide to learn more about Medicaid coverage and costs.

 What Services are Covered by Medicaid in North Dakota?

 ND Medicaid coverage takes care of specific medical services.
 However, some Medicaid coverage services have restrictions or limitations.
 As you go through what is covered by Medicaid, keep in mind that not all services you receive are free.